Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Introduction

-\cu{This paper is organized as follows.
-We first start in Section~\ref{sec:motivation} with a motivating example for the problem of finding approximate stationary points of convex functions.
-We describe the entropy regularized optimal transport problem and show that its structure provides a natural justification of tensor methods that exploit the smoothness properties of the corresponding dual problems. \pd{Section\ref{sec:prelim} presents some results from other works, which we use in our paper.} Section~\ref{sec:residual} presents the near-optimal algorithm for finding approximate stationary points, with respect to the initial objective residual; near-optimal complexity bounds are shown explicitly.
-Section~\ref{sec:argument} shows the corresponding near-optimal algorithm with respect to the initial argument residual; near-optimal complexity bounds are shown as well. \pd{In Section~\ref{sec:extensions} we discuss possible extensions of the proposed methods, in particular for problems with H\"older-continuous higher-order derivatives.} Section~\ref{sec:numerics} shows some numerical results on the proposed algorithms for the logistic regression problem and \pd{minimization of "bad" functions which give the lower bounds for the considered problem class.} Finally, conclusions and future work is presented in Section~\ref{sec:conclusions}. }
+This paper is organized as follows.
+We start in Section~\ref{sec:motivation} with examples to motivate finding approximate stationary points of convex functions.
+We describe the entropy-regularized optimal transport problem and show that its structure provides a natural justification for tensor methods that exploit the high-order smoothness properties of the corresponding dual problem.
+Section~\ref{sec:prelim} recalls some auxiliary results used later to prove our main results.
+Section~\ref{sec:residual} presents the near-optimal algorithm for finding approximate stationary points for the initial objective residual; near-optimal complexity bounds are shown explicitly.
+Section~\ref{sec:argument} shows the corresponding near-optimal algorithm for the initial variable residual; near-optimal complexity bounds are also shown.
+In Section~\ref{sec:primal_dual}, we propose and prove convergence rate guarantees of our accelerated primal-dual tensor method for problems with linear equality constraints.
+Section~\ref{sec:numerics} shows some numerical results on the proposed algorithms for the logistic regression problem, entropy-regularized optimal transport problem, and minimization of ``bad'' functions, which give the lower bounds for the considered problem class. \po{We provide numerical comparisons of the proposed tensor method for gradient norm minimization and primal-dual accelerated tensor method on entropy-regularized optimal transport and minimal mutual information problems.
+In addition, we compare numerically proposed algorithms with heuristical primal-dual modification of algorithm from \cite{bubeck2019near}.} Finally, conclusions and future work are presented in Section~\ref{sec:conclusions}.